 We had our wedding reception at Tamaracks and it was amazing.
 We had 74 guests and everyone had a fantastic time.
 The wedding pictues all came out beautiful because it is such a beautiful place.
 Our family and bridal party stayed the night and everyone was in love with their bedrooms.
 Breakfast in the morning was delicious and Cate and Tom even accommodated a couple of extra people.
 It was a wonderful evening and we are planning on going back.

-Formerly Franklin Colby’s library, this spacious first floor suite features a round corner fireplace adapted from the Davanzatti Palace in Florence and 12″ timber beams cut from the property.
+Formerly Franklin Colby’s library, this spacious first floor suite features a round corner working fireplace adapted from the Davanzatti Palace in Florence and 12″ timber beams cut from the property.
 A Queen size bed, private bath with soaking tub, and two person shower pamper you with relaxing comfort in an unusual accommodation with historic flavor and modern comforts.